 I’ve had a crash course in the publishing/e-publishing industry, queries, submissions, summaries, elevator pitches, conventions, panels, the science fiction and romance genres, marketing, blogging, social media, and book reviewing.
 And I still don’t feel as if I understand a damn thing.

 With my Aldiko and Kindle phone apps, I spend more time reading.
-I’ve discovered many new favorites, such as Robert Appleton, Nicole Luiken, Christine Bell, Jax Garren and Julia Knight, who all happen to be with my publisher.
-As a reader, I’ve come to trust Carina Press as my “go-to” for fiction, because the stories are often edgy, funny and/or sexy in all the ways I enjoy.
+I’ve enjoyed the stories of fellow Carina Press authors Robert Appleton, Ella Drake, Nicole Luiken, Christine Bell, Jax Garren and Julia Knight, because they are often edgy, funny and sexy in all the ways I enjoy.

 Being an author and knowing how much I appreciate hearing from happy readers, I am more likely to reach out and contact authors whose work I’ve enjoyed.